swcarpentry/training-course/_submissions/round-08/2/2014-02-12-vnc-through-ssh.md

 </div>

 <div>
   This took lots of effort.
 I potentially should have picked a new topic, but I wanted to follow through on the concept map from last  time.
-I&#8217;m not entirely sure there is 10 minutes worth of content to teach here.
+I'm not entirely sure there is 10 minutes worth of content to teach here.
 Thoughts?
 </div>

 <span style="font-size: 12px;"></span>